klaytn/hardhat-utils/README.md

 You can choose output formats
 - `hh abi` by default prints in human-readable string format.
 - `hh abi --json` prints in JSON format to be used in other apps.

-### `accounts`

-Print account address and balance.
-Useful for checking the curent hardhat network.
-See also: `faucet` and `mnemonic`

-- `hh accounts` prints the address and balance of the default accounts for current network.
-- `hh accounts --from 0` prints for one specific account.
-Can be address or index.

 ### `addr`